ezraroi/Human-AI-Collab/1-what-this-review-established.md

 - Material continuity across sessions
 - Support for cross-temporal pattern recognition

-Where cognitive apprenticeship emphasizes reflection as pedagogically central, this model treats materialization as structurally necessary for transformation (the Journal is not a diary, transcript, or memory aid, but continuity infrastructure).
+Where cognitive apprenticeship emphasizes reflection as pedagogically central, this model treats materialization as structurally necessary for transformation.
 Claim strength: Moderate.
 Alignment is strong; further review of extended mind and distributed cognition is recommended.
 ### 1.4 Reflective Prompting and Metacognitive Pedagogy
 Self-regulated learning research highlights planning, monitoring, and evaluation as core metacognitive functions.
 [Reflective Prompting](reflective-prompting.md) supports these by: